 Instructions

-- Add bay leaf and green cardamom to oil followed by cumin seeds and hing.
-Saute the spices in oil for a few seconds.
+- Add bay leaf and green cardamom to hot oil followed by cumin seeds and hing.
+Saute the spices in oil for a 7-8 seconds.
 Wait for the aroma.
-About 10 seconds.

-- After about 2 minutes, bump up the heat to medium and add the dry ginger powder, ground fennel, red chili powder(hot) and salt.
-Stir around, you will see a lot of liquid in the pot but that's okay.
-Fry (bhuno) the meat for next 10-12 minutes or until most of the liquid has evaporated.
+- After about 2 minutes, bump up the heat to medium and sprinkle the dry ginger powder, ground fennel, coriander powder, red chili powder(hot) and salt.
+Keep stirring, you will see a lot of liquid in the pot but that's okay.
+Fry (bhuno) the meat for next 10-12 minutes.
+You will have some liquid in the pot.

-- Add ¾ cup hot water.
-Cover and let slow cook covered on low heat for about 1 hour and 10 minutes (or more, depending on how large the meat pieces are) till the lamb is almost 95% cooked.
+- Introduce ¾ cup hot water.
+Cover and let slow cook covered on low heat for about 50-75 minutes (or more, depending on how large the meat pieces are) till the lamb is almost 95% cooked.
 You will need to check the pot 3-4 times in between to ensure that it is not sticking to the bottom, add a splash of water as needed.

-- Once the lamb is 95% cooked, add the spice blend that we prepared.
+- Once the lamb is 95% cooked, add the ground spice blend that we prepared at the very beginning.
 There will be enough liquid in the pot.
 Cover and let simmer for another 20 minutes till the lamb is cooked through(fork tender).
-Switch off the stove.
-Add saffron if using and let rest for 20-30 before serving.
-Garnish with chopped coriander, reheat and serve.

 USING PRESSURE COOKER OR INSTANT POT